Valerie Biden Owens, John Kerry to host campaign event in Maquoketa

-Former U.S. Secretary of State John Kerry and Valerie Biden Owens, Biden's sister and longtime advisor, will hold a meet-and-greet event at 4:30 p.m. at City Limits Family Restaurant, 906 S. Main St., the campaign announced this afternoon.
+Former U.S. Secretary of State John Kerry and Valerie Biden Owens, Biden’s sister and longtime advisor, will hold a meet-and-greet event at 4:30 p.m. at City Limits Family Restaurant, 906 S. Main St., Biden’s presidential campaign announced Wednesday.
 The doors for the event will open at 4 p.m.

 Biden himself will make a campaign stop in Dubuque at 11:15 a.m.
 Sunday, Feb.
 2, at Clarke University’s Robert and Ruth Kehl Center, 1550 Clarke Drive.